rizalefhndi/web-freelancer/README.md

-# Kan - Freelancer Marketplace
+# Collabio - Website Freelancer

-Kan is a web application built with Laravel that serves as a marketplace for freelancers and clients to connect.
+Collabio is a web application built with Laravel that serves as a marketplace for freelancers and clients to connect.
 Clients can post projects, and freelancers can offer their services.

 ## Features